UiPath Documentation

 * `Never` (never open the application)

-* `IfNotOpen` (open only if the application is closed,
+* `IfNotOpen` (open only if the application is closed, this is the default selection, only works if the `Url` parameter is configured)

-even if one is already open, only works if the `Url`
+* `Always` - (open another instance of the application even if one is already open, only works if the `Url`

 parameter is configured).

-NWindowResize : Choose the size of the window:
+NWindowResize: Choose the size of the window:

 * `None`